williamBarnhart/gCent/README.md

   - MATLAB Optimization Toolbox
   - MATLAB Mapping Toolbox
   - gCent (this package)
-  - A processed interferogram in either ISCE or GMTSAR format
+  - A processed interferogram in ISCE format
-  - An unwrapped, geocoded interferogram, appropriate look files, a coherence map for masking, and a DEM clipped to the interferogram area (if you wish to mask water).
+  - An unwrapped, geocoded interferogram, appropriate look files, a coherence map for masking, and a DEM clipped to the interferogram area (dem.crop in the merged directory of Sentinel interferograms.
+Only used if you wish to mask water).

 ## 2. Installation
   - Download the gCent package and place it in a directory where you save Matlab function/scripts